MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05-image-analysis.md

     ![Screenshot of the image captioning tile in the image section of the Vision and Document page.](./media/vision-image-captioning-tile.png)

-1. On the **Add captions to images** page, select the *Azure AI services* resource you created.
+1. On the **Add captions to images** page, under the *Connected Azure AI services* selection menu, notice the *Azure AI services* resource you created has been selected.
+You should not have to make changes.

-1. On the **Add captions to images** page, review the resource you are connected to which is listed under the **Try It Out** subheading.
-You should not have to make changes. (*Note*: if you did not customize a valid resource location earlier during resource creation, you may be asked to create a new Azure AI services resource that is in a valid region.
-You will need to create the new resource to continue with the lab.)
+    >*Note*: if you did not customize a valid resource location earlier during resource creation, you may be asked to create a new Azure AI services resource that is in a valid region.
+You will need to create the new resource to continue with the lab.

+1. Download **image-analysis.zip** by opening the URL `https://aka.ms/mslearn-images-for-analysis` in a new browser tab.
+Using the URL should automatically download a folder on your computer.

+1. Navigate to the *Downloads* folder on your computer, then identify the downloaded folder.
+Right-click on the downloaded folder.
+Select *Extract All...*.
+Then select *Extract* to unzip its contents.
+The unzipped folder will appear on the screen.

-1. Select [**https://aka.ms/mslearn-images-for-analysis**](https://aka.ms/mslearn-images-for-analysis) to download **image-analysis.zip**.
-Open the folder on your computer and locate the file named **store-camera-1.jpg**; which contains the following image:
+1. In the unzipped folder, locate the file named **store-camera-1.jpg**; which contains the following image:

     ![An image of a parent using a cellphone camera to take a picture of a child in in a store](./media/analyze-images-vision/store-camera-1.jpg)